M-JavadHeydarpour/AI/README.md

 # AI
-this repo created forartificial intelligence projects
+this repo created for artificial intelligence projects such as A* algorithm.
+I complete this repo very soon :)